vsoch/som-orthanc/README.md

 # SOM-ORTHANC

 This is a Docker image configured to run [orthanc](http://book.orthanc-server.com/users/docker.html) with a simple postgres database.
+I've provided complete instructions in [scripts/setup_instance.sh](scripts/setup_instance.sh) to configure a new Ubuntu 16.04 machine to run Docker and docker-compose, and in the future this will be a start up script for any general machine started with [Packer](https://packer.io).
+But you can also just install Docker and docker-compose locally, and give it a test!
 To use, you will need to install Docker and docker-compose.
 Then:

 ```
 git clone https://www.github.com/som/som-orthanc.git